Calima

 Haze is a meteorological phenomenon that occurs in the atmosphere.
 Its main characteristic is that it has a large amount of dust and sand particles.
 Thus, it also reduces visibility as does fog.
 In suspension we can find ashes and clay even.
 Such a high concentration of these particles reduces visibility, but can also cause other harm to humans that fog does not.

-The cloudy environment generated by haze can be dangerous for people walking while the phenomenon is happening and for drivers.
+The turbid atmosphere generated by the calima can be dangerous for people walking while the phenomenon is occurring and for drivers, especially when compared to the information on fog and the saharan dust.

 Differences between haze and other phenomena